-All activities undertaken by GSHA will promote Natural disasters have always occurred but climate discussion and mutual understanding of issues between change is intensifying the frequency and impact of women and men around gender roles, unequal severe adverse weather conditions, which impacts on workloads and decision making to raise awareness, how much food is produced and where.
-A temperature inform programming and address gender inequality.
+All activities undertaken by SHA will promote discussion and mutual understanding of issues between women and men around gender roles, unequal workloads and decision making to raise awareness, inform programming and address gender inequality.
 Ultimately, across all of our work, we will seek to increase women's voice, choice and control; their voice in collective spaces (producer associations, cooperatives, family home etc.), their decision-making power (choice) and their control over economic resources produced as a result of their labour.